GetLocalPlayer/Vagrants/README.md

 I can't work on the map efficiently since Reforged release.
 Currently, the map is just a collection of items and abilities for a "Custom Hero"-type map.

+It seems it's time to move on Lua.

 ## In-game Commands

 #### Statistic Board